encord-team/encord-active/docs/docs/metrics/write-your-own.md

             short_description="Assigns same value and description to all objects.", long_description=r"""For long descriptions, you can use Markdown to _format_ the text.

-E.g. you can make a [hyperlink](https://memegenerator.net/instance/74454868/europe-its-the-final-markdown)
-to the awesome paper that proposed the method.
+For example, you can make a [hyperlink](https://memegenerator.net/instance/74454868/europe-its-the-final-markdown) to the awesome paper that proposed the method.